pablouser1/ProxiTok/scss/README.md

-This facilities making the bulma.min.css and fontawesome.min.css files, install all dependencies using:
+This facilities making the compressed bulma.min.css and cssgg.min.css files, install all dependencies using:
 ```
 yarn install
 ```

 And then use:
 ```
-yarn bulma && yarn fa
+yarn bulma && yarn cssgg
 ```

-This compiles bulma.scss and fontawesome.scss to a css file and helps lowering the size of the css that will be sent to the user.
+This compiles bulma.scss and cssgg.scss to a css file and helps lowering the size of the css that will be sent to the user.